moroshko/react-autosuggest/README.md

 The following are not part of react-autosuggest, but can be easily implemented:

-* Support for delayed requests (if request comes back after user types another letter, it will be ignored).
+* Delayed requests management (if request comes back after user types another letter, it will be ignored).
 [Example][async-example]
 * In-memory caching (suggestions for a given input are retrieved only once).
 [Example][caching-example]

 ## Installation